Final Examination Policies and Procedures

 Stop cheating as soon as it is seen; move the student to a new location, noting the student’s name and where the student was in the exam when the misconduct occurred.
 When the exam is graded, review this exam carefully.

-Collect all copies of the exam when students are done, thus assuring exams are not posted online or shared by cell phone photos..
+Collect all copies of the exam when students are done, putting them in a large envelop, thus helping to ensure the exams are not taken or lost.

 Use different exams if students take the exam on different days or at different times.